As we have said before, Larnaca is a strange mixture of ancient and

 Palm Beach hotel

-which is a beach side 4* with decent facilities.
-For something cheaper but
+which is a beach side 4* with decent facilities and a modern crap attitude.

 Larnaca area to mention here, but here is the full selection of